-As event planners, we know how important our organizational skills are in planning and executing a successful event.
-But as an event planning business, you may be overlooking the importance of having a business plan to keep you organized and on track in the big picture operation of your business.
-Writing an event planning business plan is easier than you think.
-Follow the steps below to get you started.
+Event planners know how important organizational skills are in planning and executing a successful event.
+But as an event planning business, you may be overlooking the importance of having a business plan that keeps you organized and on track in the big picture operation of your business.

 An event planning business plan is a document that outlines the major aspects of your business.
 It articulates what the business is, its objective, how it operates, the structure and other important elements.

-What Should You Include in Your Event Planning Business Plan?
+What to Include in Your Event Planning Business Plan

 - Objective: What is your business objective?
 What are the goals of your business?
 Are you aiming to be the top event planner in your town or do you have your sights on a loftier goal?

 - Structure: How is your business structured?
 Are you the sole operator or do you have partners or support staff?
 If you have employees, outline their job responsibilities.

 - Products and Services: What product or service does your business offer?
 Include everything from negotiating hotel contracts to hiring vendors and providing on-site staffing.

 - Target Market: Who are your potential clients?
 What segment does your event planning business want to attract?
 Identify the people who would be interested in your services.

 - Marketing: How will you market your business to attract customers?
 Do you have plans for a website?
 Will you utilize social media?
 Attend local business events?